realatharva15/break_out_the_cage_writeup/README.md

 su root
 #enter the decrypted password when prompted
 ```
 and there we go, we have finally solved this hell of a CTF!!!
-Kudos to the creator of this amazing CTF. i wouldn't say that it is an Easy ctf, it definitely falls in the category of a Medium ctf considering the slick problem sovling skills requires here.
+Kudos to the creator of this amazing CTF. i wouldn't say that it is an Easy ctf, it definitely falls in the category of a Medium ctf considering the slick problem sovling skills required here.